-5. Chongwu Stone Arts Expo Park Beach, February 2018.
+5. February 2018.
 You could easily spend a few hours seeking out all the hidden sculptures throughout the park.
-There’s also a sizeable temple complex, while the little beach proved so picture perfect I’ve saved it for a separate Top 5.
+There’s also a sizable temple complex, while the little beach proved so picture perfect I’ve saved it for a separate My 5.
 Chongwu Stone Arts Expo Park is open daily, with tickets priced at 45RMB (£5/ €5.60/ $6.60).

 Want to visit?
 Have a look at more articles on Chongwu.